cardano-community/guild-operators/docs/Mithril/mithril-overview.md

 1. **Deploy the Nginx sidecar loadbalancer:** Run the `mithril-relay.sh` script:

    1. Use the `-l` flag to deploy the Nginx Mithril Relay.
-   2. Provide the IP address of your Block Producer when prompted to secure the Mithril Relay to only accept traffic from your Block Producer.
+   2. Provide the IP address of your Mithril Relay(s) when prompted.
+   3. Provide an IP address for your nginx loadbalancer (default 127.0.0.1)
-   3. Optionally provide the relays listening port when prompted to use a port other than the default 3132, or just press enter to use the default.
+   4. Optionally provide the relays listening port when prompted to use a port other than the default 3132, or just press enter to use the default.
-   4. Create the appropriate firewall rule to allow traffic from your Block Producer to the Mithril Relay.
+   5. Create the appropriate firewall rule to allow traffic from your Block Producer to the Mithril Relay(s).

       ```bash
-      ./mithril-relay.sh -d
+      ./mithril-relay.sh -l

-      nInstalling nginx load balancer
+      Installing nginx load balancer
       Enter the IP address of a relay: 4.5.6.7
       Are there more relays? (y/n) y
       Enter the IP address of a relay: 8.9.10.11